danaikorre/dsmanufacturing.github.io/course_content/session-5-2.md

             - same for your target users, tasks and overall context of use &ndash; any updates and impact on your initial design?
         - define 3-5 heuristics you would like to be used to evaluate your project (you may want to work from the recommended evaluation heuristics in the lecture material)
             - centre each in a user task or scenario
-            - critically evaluate your project &ndash; definition, design and implementation - based on your own and more general guidelines
+            - critically evaluate your project &ndash; definition, design and implementation &ndash; based on your own and more general guidelines

 1. Discussion & Reflection 2 (55 min)
     * __Within your group__ (15min * 2)